LordOfTheTrees/TreePage/_posts/2025-10-18-quantifying_QB_success_Pt_1.md

 ## Footnotes

-¹ **Ridge Regression**: A statistical technique that adds a penalty term to standard linear regression to reduce overfitting when predictor variables are highly correlated.
+¹ **Ridge Regression**: A statistical technique that adds a penalty term to standard regressions to reduce overfitting when predictor variables are highly correlated.
 It "shrinks" coefficient estimates toward zero, making the model more stable and generalizable.

 ² **Ridge Regression Coefficients**: Standardized coefficients that measure the relative importance of each predictor variable while controlling for multicollinearity, with larger absolute values indicating stronger predictive relationships.